wayfdigital/wagtail-seotoolkit/README.md

 We are in the **Phase 2** - free tier showing you what's broken and first pro feature Bulk editor.

+### ✅ Recently Released

+- **Historical Tracking** - See how your SEO health improves over time with comparison reports
+- **Email Alerts** - Automated email notifications when audits detect changes

 ### Coming Very Soon (Phase 2 Further development - Pro Tier)

 - **JSON-LD Editor** - Visual editor for structured data
-- **Daily Monitoring** - Automated audits with email alerts when issues are detected
-- **Historical Tracking** - See how your SEO health improves over time

 ### Coming Also Quite Soon (Phase 3 - AI)